Skip to main content

 Similarly, in discrimination claims under the Equality Act 2010, evidence that the employer has a written equal opportunities policy that was communicated to all employees can support a statutory defence under section 109(4) of the Equality Act 2010.
 This defence allows the employer to show that it took all reasonable steps to prevent the discriminatory act.
 A signed handbook acknowledgment is strong evidence of such a step.

-For health and safety purposes, the Health and Safety at Work etc. Act 1974 imposes a duty on employers to ensure, so far as is reasonably practicable, the health, safety, and welfare of all employees.
+For health and safety purposes, the Health and Safety at Work etc. Act 1974 imposes a duty on employers to confirm, so far as is reasonably practicable, the health, safety, and welfare of all employees.
 Part of this duty includes providing employees with information about risks and the measures in place to address them.
 The acknowledgment confirms that the employee has received the health and safety policy.

 What to Include in Your Employee Handbook Acknowledgment (England & Wales)